A reader writes…

 - Avoid standing “straight on” to the camera.
 Instead, try to position yourself at a slight angle as this will visually add a little dimension to your hair and highlight your facial angles

-- Have a free standing mirror set up close to your video camera, so that you can quickly check everything before hitting the record button
+- Have a freestanding mirror set up close to your video camera, so that you can quickly check everything before hitting the record button

 - Use good lighting.
-If your hair is thinning, avoid using low-angled lighting (where the light source points up at you), or a hair light (aka backlight) where the light shines down on you from behind as this will only highlight any thinning hair
+If your hair is thinning, avoid using low-angled lighting (where the light source points up at you), or a hair light (aka backlight) where the light shines down on you from behind as this will only highlight any thinning hair and the scalp

 - If you need to add some volume, spray a finishing brush or comb with a non-silicon product and lightly backcomb at the roots.
 Allow the product to dry before smoothing the hair into place.
 Look for any holes in the hair by checking your facial angles (as these will show on camera whenever you move your head).

 Travel: Volume on the Road

 If I am traveling and shooting video I’ll use the Studio 35 Beauty range.
 These heated travel rollers are lightweight and are often available at Walgreens or CVS pharmacies throughout the USA or a similar brand can be found online.

 I carry two sets.
 They heat up fast, and the rollers contain ridges that grip the hair well.
 The volume that I get from these seems to last all day, and they give a nice shine.